 The ends of an association are called roles.

 Roles optionally have a multiplicity, name and navigability.

-- A lecturer reads one or more lectures... - A student usually attends one or more lectures... - A study group consists of two to three students... - During the semester there will be several exercises
+A lecturer reads one or more name lectures... • A student usually attends one Student Study consists of ) or more lectures...
+2..3 Group name /bonus : Percentage • A study group consists of two to three students... association multiplicity During the semester there will be several exercises reads ► Lecturer Lecture